National Coalition Against Domestic Violence

 1817 South Neil Street, Suite 203

-Champaign, Illinois 61820 Land of Lincoln Legal Assistance Foundation, Inc. (LOL) is an Illinois not-for-profit corporation.
-We provide free civil legal services to low-income persons and senior citizens in 65 counties in central and southern Illinois.
-Our mission is to pursue civil justice for low-income persons through representation and education.
+Champaign, Illinois 61820 Land of Lincoln Legal Aid, is an Illinois not-for-profit corporation.
+They provide free civil legal services to low-income persons and senior citizens in 65 counties in central and southern Illinois.
+Their mission is to pursue civil justice for low-income persons through representation and education.

 Illinois Department of Corrections